lukepark327/eth-ghost-sol/README.md

 * There are no deleting a mapping in solidity.
 The only way to clear the data is to overwriting.
 Therefore, you have to concern about the gas consumption issues.

+* Although there is a gas refund system in EVM, it can make loss that overwriting consumes more gas than refund one[[12]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).

 # References